-The interview process should, in essence, be a simple process of identifying skills and personality traits that match the requirements of your business.
+The hiring process should, in essence, be a simple process of identifying skills and personality traits that match the requirements of your business.
 But far from it being simple, it can be stressful for the people on both sides of the desk and will often leave the interviewer paralyzed through fear of making the wrong decision.

 So – how can we make sure we get the best from each interview and take on only the perfect candidates for your team?